Reviews You Can Rely On

 Not being able to saute right in the pot is by no means a dealbreaker, but it does take away that one-pot simplicity that draws many people to pressure cookers.
 Outside of sauteing, the Tayama was quite capable in our testing, serving great rice, tender meat, and savory soups.
 All around, its actual pressure cooking performance was pretty much on par with many of the top performers.
 One area where it did exceptionally well was rice preparation, with its offerings rivaling those of the much more expensive Breville Fast Slow Pro.

-tayama tmc-60xl pressure cooker review - the tayama's lid lock.
+tayama tmc-60xl - the tayama's lid lock.

 The Tayama's lid lock.